JTRAUS/XOL-CPC-Rail-Clips/README.md

 A very minor remix of the XOL belt clips to suit CPC rails.
-Provides extra clearace for the wider CPC carriage.
+Provides extra clearance for the wider CPC carriage.

 Note: This is the first time I have remixed a part in 360 & uploaded to github.
 Soo.. use with caution.